Draw the condensed structural formula, or line-angle formula if c... | Study Prep in Pearson+

 Functional Groups

 Functional groups are specific groups of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
-In the case of propyl alcohol, the functional group is the hydroxyl group (-OH), which defines it as an alcohol.
-Understanding functional groups is essential for predicting the behavior and reactivity of organic compounds, as they influence properties such as solubility, acidity, and reactivity.
+In the case of ethyl alcohol, the hydroxyl group (-OH) is the functional group that defines it as an alcohol.
+Understanding functional groups is essential for predicting the behavior and reactivity of organic compounds, as they influence properties such as solubility and boiling point.

 Recommended video: